Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

 I remember buying the No Place Like Home, Zoo Brazil album in 2006, with the woman crushed by a disco ball on the cover.

-He just put out a new one recently, and he's wrote a record for Kylie Minogue.
+He just put out a new one recently, and he's written a record for Kylie Minogue.

 Didn't she play Berghain recently?

-That’s the Berlin way isn’t it?
+That’s the Berlin way, isn’t it?
 They got out for so much longer.
-What are some of your favorite clubs to play in?
+What are some of your favourite clubs to play in?